dustinpfister/blog_posts/_posts/js-nth-root.md

 So there we have it a basic nth root method that seems to work they way it should.
 However what is the big deal with nth root?
 Is there some kind of project where a Math method such as this would come into play?
 I Guess now it is a question of looking for and see about making artful and practical use case examples of nth root.

-## 2 - Practical example of nth root
+## 2 - Practical examples of nth root

 I am sure that there are many use case examples of nth root, but I would not be surprised if the bulk of them are artful examples rather than ones that might prove to be useful for some kind of real problem.
+Artful examples can often prove to be piratical examples actually I suppose of what it is that I am workong on is some kind of artful thing when it comes to finding ways to use the nth root method for such projects.
 There is however at least a [few practical examples of nth root however](https://www.quora.com/What-is-the-practical-usefulness-of-learning-the-Nth-root-of-a-number).

 ### 2.1 - Getting the base of a value that is the result of Math.pow